polyfea/polyfea-controller/README.md

 3. **Monitor rejection reasons** to quickly identify and fix configuration issues
 4. **Set up alerts** on condition status changes for critical resources
 5. **Verify observedGeneration** matches the current generation to ensure status reflects the latest configuration
+6. **Coordinate import map entries** across teams within the same MicroFrontendClass to avoid conflicts
+7. **Monitor importMapConflicts** regularly to detect and resolve module resolution issues
+8. **Use consistent dependency versions** across microfrontends in the same class for better compatibility

 ## Getting Started